-- The ACNC monitors whether charities are meeting their obligations, and can act to enforce charity compliance.
+- We monitor whether charities are meeting their obligations, and can act to enforce charity compliance.

-- The ACNC has the power to warn charities, issue directions, conduct charity investigations, fine charities and revoke their registration.
-We can also suspend or remove a charity’s Responsible Person/s.
+- We have the power to warn charities, issue directions, conduct charity investigations, fine charities and revoke their registration.
+We can also suspend or remove a charity’s Responsible People.

-- The ACNC has a large range of resources – including written guidance and information, as well as webinars, how-to videos and podcasts – to help charities fulfil their obligations.
+- The ACNC has a large range of resources – including written guidance and information, as well as webinars, podcasts and our online learning program, to help charities fulfil their obligations.

 The ACNC’s Regulatory Approach Statement states clearly that understanding charities is at the centre of how we regulate the sector, and how we ensure charities comply with their obligations to us.